BEGIN:VCALENDAR

 UID:10009428-1782154800-1782162000@rigpa.org.au

-SUMMARY:This Life: The Buddha’s guide to inner transformation | Melbourne
+SUMMARY:This Life - The Buddha's guide to inner transformation | Melbourne | April - June 2026

 DESCRIPTION:The Buddhist spiritual path centres on our own mind’s vast potential for peace\, compassion and wisdom.
 True lasting happiness does not depend on external factors but comes from looking inwards to better know our own mind and heart.
-This course presents key insights from the Buddha’s life and teachings to show how\, through meditation and shifting our focus inwards\, we can find true\, unending contentment. \n \nThis course presents key Buddhist frameworks that guide our path\, including: \n\n The four noble truths (a clear-eyed view of our suffering\, its causes\, the potential for that suffering to be brought to an end\, and how to attain that cessation of suffering).\n The three vehicles of Buddhism\, which progressively show how we can nurture our innate peace\, compassion and wisdom.\n The four seals\, which encapsulate what is unique about the Buddha’s teachings and sets them apart from other religions and philosophies.\n\nIncluding teachings from foremost Tibetan masters of our time\, space for contemplation\, reflection and discussion\, and guided meditations\, this course will give you practical tools to help you work with your mind and take charge of your spiritual path. \n \nDetails \nWhere: Attend in person at Rigpa Melbourne\, 803 Nicholson Street Carlton North. \nWhen: Monday evenings\, for 8 weeks\, starting 2 February 2026. \nTime: 7.00pm – 9.00pm AEDT. \nCost: 8-week module: Full $160\, Concession $80. \n \nFREE for Rigpa members who may email melbourne@rigpa.org.au to request the discount code. \nIf you are experiencing financial hardship please email us at melbourne@rigpa.org.au to request a further concession. \nCertificates of Attendance are available on request and may be suitable for Ongoing Professional Development. \nMore information is available by emailing melbourne@rigpa.org.au
+This course presents key insights from the Buddha’s life and teachings to show how\, through meditation and shifting our focus inwards\, we can find true\, unending contentment. \n \nThis course presents key Buddhist frameworks that guide our path\, including: \n\n The three vehicles of Buddhism\, which progressively show how we can nurture our innate peace\, compassion and wisdom.\n The four seals\, which encapsulate what is unique about the Buddha’s teachings and sets them apart from other religions and philosophies.\n\nIncluding teachings from foremost Tibetan masters of our time\, space for contemplation\, reflection and discussion\, and guided meditations\, this course will give you practical tools to help you work with your mind and take charge of your spiritual path. \n \nDetails \nWhere: Attend in person at Rigpa Melbourne\, 803 Nicholson Street Carlton North. \nWhen: Monday evenings\, for 9 weeks\, starting 27 April 2026\, a break on 8 June 2026\, and finishing 29 June 2026. \nTime: 7.00pm – 9.00pm AEDT. \nCost: 9-week module: Full $180\, Concession $90. \n**Please note that as the module has already begun\, payment will need to be made at the centre and not online.
+Fees will be charged for the remaining sessions at a rate of $20 full / $10 concession per session.** \n \nFREE for Rigpa members who may email melbourne@rigpa.org.au to request the discount code. \nIf you are experiencing financial hardship please email us at melbourne@rigpa.org.au to request a further concession. \nCertificates of Attendance are available on request and may be suitable for Ongoing Professional Development. \nMore information is available by emailing melbourne@rigpa.org.au

 LOCATION:Rigpa Melbourne\, 803 Nicholson St\, Carlton North\, Melbourne\, Victoria\, 3054\, Australia